Immunizations are effective

 If you are planning to travel, please schedule an appointment at least 4 weeks before intended travel because some vaccines take several weeks to take effect -- see Travel Health Services.

-If you are less than age 18, you need consent from a parent or guardian -- please use the Consent for Treatment of a Minor form (PDF).
+If you are less than age 18, you need consent from a parent or guardian -- please use the Consent for Treatment of a Minor form.

-If you want to complete an immunization series and got your first dose(s) outside UHS, arrange for records of your previous dose(s), with your name and injection dates, to be faxed to UHS at 734-936-3063.
+If you want to complete an immunization series and got your first dose(s) outside UHS, arrange to send records of your previous dose(s), with your name and injection dates, via:

 Please check your insurance coverage; patients are responsible for payment of any costs that insurance does not cover.